chipsalliance/Cores-VeeR-EH2/README.md

     `make -f $RV_ROOT/tools/Makefile target=default_mt`

-This command will build a verilator model of SweRV EH2 with AXI bus, and execute a short sequence of instructions that writes out "HELLO WORLD" to the bus.
+This command will build a verilator model of VeeR EH2 with AXI bus, and execute a short sequence of instructions that writes out "HELLO WORLD" to the bus.